How does TheLearningLab.live work?

-TheLearningLab.live is designed to be a community of educators, students, and professionals collaborating to engage students in authentic projects and problems that industry needs completed now.
+TheLearningLab.live is designed to be a community of educators, students, and industry experts collaborating to engage students in authentic projects and problems that industry needs completed now.

 Our hope is that this brings your students excitement and true learning.

 A project sponsored or launched by professional may be small or large, a two-week sprint or a semester-long marathon.
-The industry professional will sponsor his/her project and requirements, or problem and constraints.
+The industry expert will sponsor his/her project and requirements, or problem and constraints.

-The professional will share required deliverables and key performance indicators for the project.
+The expert will share required deliverables and key performance indicators for the project.
 In collaboration with the teacher, he/she will set a due date for project completion.

-There may be regular correspondence with the professional via facilitation by the teacher.
-Finally, in many cases the professional will evaluate the submitted project for final approval and provide feedback.
+Regular correspondence with the industry expert via facilitation by the teacher.
+Finally, in many cases the teacher and the expert will evaluate the submitted project for final approval and provide feedback.

-Students are responsible for doing their best research to learn content to make informed decisions for the launched project.
-Students are responsible for communicating needs to the teacher or coach.
-Students are responsible for asking questions of teacher and/or professional.
+Students are responsible for doing their best research to learn content to make informed decisions for their final delivered project.
+Students are responsible for communicating needs to the teacher.
+Students are responsible for asking questions of teacher and/or professional when appropriate.

 Students must make an action plan which details individual responsibilities, timelines, deliverables, and key performance indicators.